tatianegercina/FinTech/01-Lesson-Plans/03-Python-Pandas/2/LessonPlan.md

 ### 14. Student Do: Market Analysis (15 min)

-In this activity, students will use Pandas to create three different charts: pie chart, bar chart and scatter plot.
+In this activity, students will use Pandas to create three different charts: pie chart, bar chart, and scatter plot.
 This activity will teach students how to create pie charts and scatter plots in addition to bar and line plots.

 Circulate the classroom to review student progress as they complete the activity.
 Guidance may be required, as this is the first time students will be exposed to pie charts and scatter plots.